gnss-sdr/geniuss-place/_sp-blocks/01-global-parameters.md

 |  `SUPL_gps_utc_model_xml` | If `SUPL_gps_enabled` is set to  `true`, this parameter sets the name of the XML that will be read/written if the SUPL assistance gets the GPS UTC model data.
 It defaults to  `gps_utc_model.xml`. |  Optional |
 |-------

-_Global GNSS-SDR parameters: Assisted GPS SUPL V1.0_.
+_Global GNSS-SDR parameters: Assisted GPS via SUPL V1.0_.
 {: style="text-align: center;"}

 LAC and CI may be presented in a decimal or hexadecimal form, and the GNSS-SDR configuration accepts both.
 Setting `GNSS-SDR.SUPL_LAC=0x59e2` is equivalent to `GNSS-SDR.SUPL_LAC=23010`.